HirojiSawatari/SawatariID/README.md

 SawatariID
 ==========

-This is my first Android Application when I decided to learn Java in 2012.
+This is my first Android application when I decided to learn Java in 2012.

 <img src='mdimage/image01.png' height='300px'/>